 3. On-campus work

-Students who demonstrate financial need can apply to different on-campus jobs through MyCampus portal under the Student Awards and Financial Aid (SAFA) tab.
-SAFA provides variety of opportunities for students - domestic, international, mature and more.
-You can learn about the University Works Program and its requirement.
+Students who demonstrate financial need can apply to different on-campus jobs through our internal MyCampus portal.
+SAFA provides a variety of opportunities for students—domestic, international, mature and more—while providing a competitive wage.
+Learn more about the University Works program.

 4. Additional resources

-Helpful resources such as budgeting tactics, financial planning, and credit are some of the services that SAFA provides to students.
+Helpful resources such as budgeting tactics and financial planning are some of the services that SAFA provides to students.
 Useful tools such as a budgeting calculator, money-saving tips, financial literacy workshops, and emergency assistance are all also available on SAFA's website.

 Who can access SAFA's services?